-Typically, Fibre Channel HBAs are logged in and are online only when they are actively working.
+Typically, fibre channel HBAs are logged in and are online only when they are actively working.
 If no volume group is assigned to the HBA or if the volume group is not in use, the HBA logs out and is shown as offline.
-This behavior is normal.